alexbosworth/ln-service/README.md

 Create hodl invoice.
 This invoice will not settle automatically when an HTLC arrives.
 It must be settled separately with a preimage.

-Requires lnd built with invoicesrpc tag
+Requires LND built with `invoicesrpc` tag

+Setting `mtokens` will not work on LND versions 0.8.1 and below

     {
       [cltv_delta]: <Final CLTV Delta Number>